socotecio/django-socio-grpc/docs/how-to/upload-file.rst

 Description
 -----------

-When it comes to file uploads in gRPC, bidirectional or unidirectional streaming can be used.
+When it comes to file uploads in gRPC, **bidirectional or unidirectional streaming can be used**.

-With bidirectional, the client and server sends a stream of messages to each other.
+- With **bidirectional**, the client and server sends a stream of messages to each other.
 This means that the client can send chunks of a file to the server as a stream, and the server can process these chunks in real-time.
-With unidirectional, the client send a stream to the server.
+- With **unidirectional**, the client send a stream to the server.
 This means that the client send chunks of a file to the server as a stream, and the server can process these chunks when the stream is over.

 Usage in unidirectional context
 -------------------------------